 Yes.
 Once an intrauterine device is removed, your ability to get pregnant returns rapidly.
 It is possible to get pregnant as early as a month after the intrauterine device is removed.

-There are three fees associated with the use of an intrauterine device: the health care providers visit, the intrauterine device, and a three month follow-up visit.
+There are three fees associated with the use of an intrauterine device: the doctor’s visit, the intrauterine device, and a three-month follow-up visit.
 The total cost should range from $175 to $400, depending on the cost of the physician’s visit.

-What About a Intrauterine Device and Sexually Transmitted Diseases (STD’s)?
+What About IUDs and Sexually Transmitted Diseases (STDs)?

 The intrauterine system does NOT provide protection against the transmission of sexually transmitted diseases.